bjherger/spoilers_model/docs/writeup/writeup.md

 As always, code and data are available on GitHub, at [https://github.com/bjherger/spoilers_model](https://github.com/bjherger/spoilers_model).
 Just remember, the best feature requests come as PRs.

+## Update

+After the original post, I did a second pass at this project to dive a little deeper:

+ - LSTM dropout: Using dropout before an LSTM layer didn't quite make sense, and so I removed it.
+The LSTM models loss and validation loss both improved drastically.
+ - Accuracy metric: It's much easier to evaluate a model when you've got the right metrics handy.
+I should probably add AUC as well...
+ - Bi-directional LSTM: Bi-directional LSTMs have been used to better represent text inputs.
+Utilizing a bi-directional LSTM performed roughly as well as a single, forward, LSTM layer.
+ - Data issues: Looking at the original data set, it would appear that a significant portion are submissions with an image in the body, and no text.
+This could lead to cases where the model has insufficient data to make an informed inference.